crazoter/kaguya-sama-sqlite3/README.md

 * kaguya_data.db:  SQLite3 file containing currently stored information on the manga series.
 * kaguya_data.sqbpro: [DB Browser for SQLite](https://sqlitebrowser.org/) project file
+* data_entry.py: Python GUI w/ Tkinter to add new entries into the SQLite3 file
+    * A online version of this is not planned, but the code is sufficiently modularized to support such endeavours
 * schema.pdf: Diagram of the database schema
 * gen_diagram_helper.cmd: Helper windows command script to generate schema.pdf using SchemaCrawler